Yes, there is city bus system in Vientiane.

-Bus services in Vientiane Capital city - All buses running in Vientiane city and surrounding suburbs originate in the central bus station, located next to the Morning Market (known as Morning Market bus station).
+Most buses running in Vientiane city and surrounding suburbs originate in the Central Bus Station (CBS), located next to the Morning Market (known as Morning Market or Talat Sao bus station).

-The buses used for city buses are 45-seat, 25-seat and small electric vehicles that look like sightseeing buses.
+The buses used for city buses are 45-seat (green white), 25-seat and electric vehicles that look like sightseeing buses.

-The recently Japan-donated 45-seat buses (green-white) are air conditioned and mostly used for longer distances such as to Dong Dok, the Lao-Thai Friendship Bridge, Thangnon and Thalat, while 25-seat and electric buses run within the city and on the shorter routes.
+The Japan-donated 45-seat buses are air conditioned and mostly used for longer distances and more demand routes such as to Dong Dok, the Lao-Thai Friendship Bridge, Thangnon, and Dong Kham Xang while 25-seat and electric buses run within the city and on the shorter routes.

 Dongdok (National University of Laos)